sfc-gh-svadapalli/AI_SQL/lab_instructions/Part1_EquityResearch.md

 ## Step 3: Bring in the Market Listing for the S\&P 500 Tickers

 Open the Snowflake Marketplace listing and import the listing for the S\&P 500.
-You can leave all the defaults as they are, as this is how they will be referenced in the notebook.
+This listing is called: 'S & P 500 by domain and aggregated by tickers (Sample)'.
+You can leave all the defaults as they are (Database Name: S__P_500_BY_DOMAIN_AND_AGGREGATED_BY_TICKERS_SAMPLE), as this is how they will be referenced in the notebook.

 ---